 Grade point averages are calculated to reflect most current academic performance and to allow applicants to influence their GPAs by taking additional courses in areas that will enhance their performance in the curriculum.

-Additional Requirements for the Clinical Program include: (must provide verification on the first day of class or will not be allowed to continue in the Program)
+**Must provide proof of the above listed items by the first day of classes or will not be allowed to continue in the Program.**

-Upon acceptance the following requirements must be fulfilled (with the assistance of the Program):
+Upon acceptance the following requirements must be fulfilled (Program will assist accepted students with the items listed below):

 Any Specific questions regarding the health care evaluation and immunizations should be referred to the Program Director.

 Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000